leroyguillaume/simpaas/CONTRIBUTING.md

 ### Orbstack

 If you're using Orbstack, you can use orbstrack-install script directly.
-It will install the complete stack by using chart [simpaas-orbstack](charts/simpaas-orbstack).
+It will install the complete stack by using chart [simpaas-stack](charts/simpaas-stack) and a [dedicated configuration](.config/orbstack.yaml).

+You can customize configuration by creating a file `.local/values.yaml`.

 To use SMTP locally, you can use SMTP server as relay to GMail.